covid-policy-modelling/model-connector-template/README.md

 1. Fork this repository.

-1. Ensure that your code can be run using the command line, e.g. using `Rscript` rather than *RStudio* etc.
+1. Ensure that your code can be run using the command line, e.g. using `Rscript` rather than *RStudio*, etc.

 1. Obtain a copy of the latest version of the input and output versions of the JSON schema: